MyAUF

 DIPHFP210 Introduction to Fashion Photography

 3 semester credits.
 The course is based on a series of theoretical lectures on the technical, cultural, visual, and historic aspects of fashion photography.
 Fashion photography history will be analyzed from the beginning of the 20th century through contemporary works, following the continuously changing fashion styles and trends of today.
 This introductory course will concentrate on the technical and logistical aspects of fashion photography using natural light and light basic metering.
 This course combines introduction to photographic techniques with an emphasis on fashion photography.
 The first six lessons students will be guided through basic (introductory) camera usage.
 The later part of this course students will be challenged on basic fashion photography assignments.
 This class includes experiential learning with CEMI.
-NOTE: This course is for beginners.
-The first half of the course will be devoted to understanding camera functions and basic printing.
-During this period assignments will emphasize basic camera functions in manual mode.
+NOTE: The first half of the course will be devoted to understanding camera functions.
+During this period, assignments will emphasize basic camera functions in manual mode.
+In the second half of the course, the learned techniques will be employed in the assignments.
+In this introductory course, students will not use the print lab to print their assignments or final portfolio.
+Assignments and final portfolio delivery can only be done through the universities dedicated electronic storage system.
+Access is only available within the media lab classroom.

 DIPHFP310 Advanced Fashion Photography

 3 semester credits.
-Through this course, students meet and collaborate with designers, art directors, hair and make-up teams, and professional models to come up with a specific fashion ad campaign and lookbook for up-and-coming Florentine designers in the field of fashion.
-Students will learn how to meet with clients, present ideas (story and mood boards), design sets, and execute a campaign according to client needs.
+Through this course, students meet and collaborate with designers, art directors, hair & make-up teams, and professional models to come up with a specific fashion ad campaign and look book for up-and-coming Florentine designers in the field of fashion.
+Students will learn how to meet with clients, present ideas (story and mood boards), design sets, and execute a campaign according to clients’ needs.
 The course examines studio and location lighting, flash units, light metering, and set design according to a specific project.
 Photography software is utilized at an advanced level to process and produce a final campaign and portfolio.
 This class includes experiential learning with CEMI.
-Prerequisites: Introduction to Fashion Photography or equivalent, Intermediate Photography (film or digital) or equivalent.
+Course projects and activities will contribute with the journalism activities of Blending, the magazine of AUF’s campus press Ingorda.

 DIPHID180 Introduction to Digital Photography